MJZwart/motivation-app/README.md

 ## Roadmap

+(To see the issues connected to this roadmap, see: https://github.com/MJZwart/motivation-app/blob/development/todo.md)

 Before launching the beta version of the site, the following things need to be finished:
 # Content
 - [ ] An actual landing page